What is the School's remote learning provision?

 How do I update my child's details including my contact details?

-If you would like to make changes to your’s or your child’s personal details, you can do this via Progresso.
+If you would like to make changes to your’s or your child’s personal details this can be done via the SIMS Parent App.

 How do I make payments for trips, food and other resources?